-We expect an increase in contract manufacturing revenue during the remainder of the current fiscal year based on completed projects to date in the fourth quarter and the anticipated completion of in-process customer related projects and the anticipated demand for Avid's services under outstanding proposals.
+We expect an increase in contract manufacturing revenue during the remainder of the current fiscal year based on the anticipated completion of in-process customer related projects and the anticipated demand for Avid's services under outstanding proposals.
 Avid is presently working on several active projects for existing clients and has submitted project proposals to various potential clients.
-Since the timing to initiate and complete projects from existing clients and our ability to convert outstanding proposals into new contracts and new business is at the discretion of our clients or potential clients, we cannot reasonably estimate with a high degree of likelihood our revenues for the remainder of fiscal year 2007 nor for fiscal year 2008 beyond the approximate \$1.9 million of work we have completed as of the date of this Quarterly Report.
+Since the timing to initiate and complete projects from existing clients and our ability to convert outstanding proposals into new contracts and new business is at the discretion of our clients or potential clients, we cannot reasonably estimate with a high degree of likelihood our revenues for the remainder of fiscal year 2008.